katydid/proofs/CONTRIBUTING.md

 Tactics unlike proofs, definitions, etc. don't have any types.
 This means they lack some documentation and type checking.
-For this reason, we prefer that new tactics come with:
+For this reason, we require that new tactics come with:
   - some comments above that describe the tactic.
   - some examples below that use the tactic.